 A person will not be able to recover under this doctrine if:

-- the successful party litigant did not incur any liability or cost for attorney’s fees in winning the suit;10
+- the successful party did not incur any liability or cost for attorney’s fees;10

-- the party seeking damages did not win in the proceeding.12
+- the party seeking damages did not win.12

-Ultimately, it is up to the judge to decide if the common fund doctrine will apply and how much will be awarded as a result.
-Judges have a great deal of discretion in considering and deciding upon this issue.13
+Ultimately, it is up to the judge to decide if the common fund doctrine will apply and how much will be awarded as a result.13

-When the insurance company, through its attorney or attorneys, actively participated in the lawsuit, the common fund doctrine may not apply.14
+When the insurance company through its attorneys actively participated in the lawsuit, the common fund doctrine may not apply.14 This is because the doctrine is meant to prevent passive beneficiaries from recovering without payment of the legal costs involved.15

 Example: Anna is injured as a result of a car accident.
 Her insurance company’s attorney actively works on the case to help her recover alongside the personal attorney Anna hired.
 The two attorneys work nearly equally on the case and win a large settlement.
 Because the insurance company took such an active role in the litigation and expended costs as a result, the common fund doctrine may not apply.